-Stripped of his power, he also began to dream of a place where he could be king all the time, and rule a kingdom of his own forever.
-In 1866, he decided that place would be Neuschwanstein Castle.
+After that, his rulership was in name only.
+Stripped of all real power, Ludwig dreamed of a place where he could still reign supreme.
+In 1868, he decided that place would be Neuschwanstein Castle.

-There were to be splendid, ornate rooms, filled with the finest things he could find, a hall made specifically for music, and a massive courtyard to breathe in the mountain air.
+There were to be ornate rooms filled with the finest things imaginable, a hall devoted to music, and a massive courtyard to breathe in the mountain air.